The Forest Rangers (band): Sonic style

 The music created by Bob Thiele Jr. and The Forest Rangers serves the story of SoA.
 Music doesn't underscores the scene but a lot of times it's leading it, forming a connection between the present and the past.
 The Hamlet theme of Sons of Anarchy (Clay kills "JT", John Teller, Jax's father and then marries Jax's mother, Gemma; Jax discovers the murder, is in anguish and begins his slow plotting of revenge) is underlinded by the theme song of the series which keeps reminding us that we "Got to look this life in the eye" (This Life by Curtis Stigers, Dave Kushner and Bob Thiele Jr.) because "something is rotten in the state of Denmark" (Hamlet, Shakespeare).

 "By the end of season one, it was like, 'Okay, we can really use music as a way to tell our story,' Music is a character on the show.
 Music is just one more aspect of storytelling.
 If I sat down and listened to all of the major montages, I'd probably leave five or six out because we do so many of them."
 Bob Thiele Jr.

 While all songs server their purpose the montage set to a cover of Queen's "Bohemian Rhapsody" stands out for taking chances on a well known song.
-Bob Thiele Jr. started with a voice and an accoustic guitar but later a question was posed: "What if it's little kids singing it?"
+Bob Thiele Jr. started with a voice and an acoustic guitar but later a question was posed: "What if it's little kids singing it?"
 Three kids from The Center for Early Education sung a three-part harmony guided by their choral director Ellen who did the arrangement and helped building the haunting montage of the episode "Black Widower" by using a cover which combines rock, blues and traditional country with kids singing (Season 7, Episode 1).